read

 • If an adversary or malicious insider is able to write to the attribute for a principal they want to use they can add their own self-generated key material and authenticate with that material.

 • Meaning, an adversary could be logging on as you or anyone in the domain, without your password, without you knowing anything about it IF they had write access to this attribute.
-The other note I call out explicitly on this one is that there is no need to do anything with the corporate certificate server.
+The other note I call out explicitly on this one is that there is no need to enroll a certificate from the corporate certificate server.
 The adversary can create their own keypair.
-The attribute: key credential link attribute The permission: key credential link permission Bloodhound is calling out the attack path where Olly happens to have write to the msDS-KeyCredentialLink attribute on Sally and Sally has domain admin privileges.
+The environment still needs to support Kerberos PKINIT for the authentication step, which commonly means domain controllers have suitable certificates.
+The attribute: key credential link attribute The permission: key credential link permission BloodHound is calling out the attack path where Olly happens to have write to the msDS-KeyCredentialLink attribute on Sally and Sally has domain admin privileges.
 In practice though, domain admin might not even be the goal, we might just be looking for accounts to take over.
-One horrible situation I think about is a rouge admin who might have these permissions by nature of creating lots of user accounts and is looking for a way to do sneaky things or access materials they shouldn’t: key credential link in bloodhound
+A practical insider-risk scenario is a delegated administrator who accumulates these permissions through account-creation workflows and can then access other principals without needing their passwords: key credential link in bloodhound

 How does this happen in practice though?